wp-plugins/clickfunnels/readme.txt

 == Frequently Asked Questions ==

-Here are some of the most frequently asked questions about the plugin:
+Here are some of the most frequently asked questions:

 = Where do I get Authentication Key? =